erno-szabados/jupyter-notebooks/README.md

-OpenVINO Notebook Example
+OpenVINO Notebook Examples - Intel notebooks as I tried and tweaked them.
-Image Classification using mobilenet
+- Image Classification using mobilenetv3
+- Text Detection using horizontal-text-detector based on mobilenetv2